-- reviewed certain publicly available business and financial information concerning Cnova that BNP Paribas deemed relevant; - reviewed certain nonpublic financial and operating data concerning Cnova and its prospects provided to BNP Paribas primarily by Cnova senior management including the three-year financial forecasts included in the projections, as described in the section entitled "Certain Cnova Unaudited Financial Projections" of the supplemental information statement;

-- met with members of Cnova senior management to discuss their strategic and financial rationale for the Reorganization and the past and current operations, financial projections and current financial condition of Cnova and other matters BNP Paribas deemed appropriate to its inquiry; - reviewed the reported prices and historical trading activity of Cnova ordinary shares; - compared certain financial information concerning Cnova, Cnova Brazil and Cdiscount and stock market information concerning Cnova with similar publicly available information concerning other publicly traded companies that BNP Paribas deemed relevant; - compared the financial terms of the Reorganization with the publicly available financial terms of similar precedent transactions involving companies that BNP Paribas deemed relevant; - reviewed independent research analysts' published estimates of the future financial performance of and price targets for Cnova; - reviewed a draft of the Reorganization Agreement; and - conducted such other studies, analyses, inquiries and investigations and considered such other factors that BNP Paribas deemed appropriate.
+- reviewed certain publicly available business and financial information concerning Cnova that BNP Paribas deemed relevant; - reviewed certain nonpublic financial and operating data concerning Cnova and its prospects provided to BNP Paribas primarily by Cnova senior management including the three-year financial forecasts included in the projections, as described in the section entitled "Certain Cnova Unaudited Financial Projections" of the supplemental information statement; - met with members of Cnova senior management to discuss their strategic and financial rationale for the Reorganization and the past and current operations, financial projections and current financial condition of Cnova and other matters BNP Paribas deemed appropriate to its inquiry; - reviewed the reported prices and historical trading activity of Cnova ordinary shares; - compared certain financial information concerning Cnova, Cnova Brazil and Cdiscount and stock market information concerning Cnova with similar publicly available information concerning other publicly traded companies that BNP Paribas deemed relevant; - compared the financial terms of the Reorganization with the publicly available financial terms of similar precedent transactions involving companies that BNP Paribas deemed relevant; - reviewed independent research analysts' published estimates of the future financial performance of and price targets for Cnova; - reviewed a draft of the Reorganization Agreement; and - conducted such other studies, analyses, inquiries and investigations and considered such other factors that BNP Paribas deemed appropriate.

 In performing its valuation, BNP Paribas relied upon and assumed the accuracy and completeness of and did not independently verify nor assume any responsibility for any or all financial, legal, regulatory, tax, accounting and other information that BNP Paribas obtained from public sources or that was provided to or discussed with BNP Paribas by Cnova.
 The Cnova business plan contains internal non-public financial forecasts prepared by Cnova management for calendar years 2016 through 2018.
-BNP Paribas prepared an extrapolation period for calendar years 2019 through 2024, which we refer to as the "extrapolation period," based on (i) the Cnova business plan, (ii) certain assumptions that were discussed with Cnova management, (iii) the consolidated balance sheet disclosed in Cnova's Annual Report on Form 20-F for the year ended December 31, 2015 and (iv) Cnova's unaudited H1 2016 accounts that were provided to BNP Paribas by Cnova on July 27, 2016.
+BNP Paribas prepared an extrapolation period for calendar years 2019 through 2024, which we refer to as the "extrapolation period," based on (i) the Cnova business plan; (ii) the consolidated balance sheet disclosed in Cnova's Annual Report on Form 20-F for the year ended December 31, 2015; (iii) Cnova's unaudited H1 2016 accounts that were provided to BNP Paribas by Cnova on July 27, 2016; and (iv) certain assumptions that were discussed with Cnova management, including (1) long-term growth of net sales at a rate above the local inflation rate as ecommerce benefits from high penetration rates in the local markets, (2) achieveing target EBITDA margins, expressed as a percentage of net sales, as a result of new and more profitable business lines, and (3) capital expenditures at a rate expressed as a percentage of net sales that is higher than the rate of depreciation.